 About LRAP

-A graduate's LRAP benefit may be as much as $7,000 a year, allowing participants to receive up to $35,000 in assistance with their loan repayment.
-The total amount of the annual award per year will be based upon the lower amount of either the participant's annual payments using the Income-Based Repayment Program/Pay-As-You-Earn in the U. S. Department of Education's Direct Loan Program, or $7,000.
+A graduate's LRAP benefit may be as much as $7,000 a year over a 5-year period , allowing participants to receive up to $35,000 in assistance with their loan repayment.
+The total amount of the annual award per year will be based upon the Income Driven Repayment calculation provided by the U. S. Department of Education's Direct Loan Program, or a total of $7,000a year if you are in different repayment program.
+The yearly payment will not exceed $7000 even if your required loan repayment amount exceeds $7,000.

 Eligibility Requirements

-Eligible graduates receive semi-annual funding based on their IBR (Income Based Repayment) or Pay-As-You-Earn calculation for up to 5 years following program entry to assist in paying down federal loan debt.
+Eligible graduates receive semi-annual funding for up to 5 years following program entry, to assist in paying down loan debt.
 The Law School forgives 100% of the LRAP principle and accrued interest (5% fixed) at the end of each full year of participation up to a maximum of 5 years.
-The application procedure:

 • Apply within 2 ½ years of graduation (3 ½ if doing a clerkship in first year after graduation) based on application deadline.